AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 • Grammaticalization: Applying grammar rules such as punctuation and spell check.

-• Language implementations: Inputting the data into language templates to ensure a natural representation of the response.
+• Language implementations: Inputting the data into language templates to ensure a natural response representation.

 User interfaces